riverlane/qeciphy/INTEGRATION.md

 - **RX_TVALID**: Source indicates valid data
 - **RX_TREADY**: Destination can accept data

-**Important Note**: The PHY does not need to support backpressure.
+**Important Note**: The QECIPHY does not need to support backpressure.
 User logic should always be able to consume RX data.
 Design your receive path accordingly.

 ### Status and Error Codes